Overview

 types.

-• The Asset Allocation Strategy: Investment strategies are designed to provide clients
+▪ The Asset Allocation Strategy: Investment strategies are designed to provide clients

 with access to a fully diversified efficient portfolio.
-Five model portfolios are available, in
+Five model portfolios are available,

-management.
-Mutual Funds are utilized for asset classes in which IPG considers active
+active management.
+Mutual Funds are utilized for asset classes in which IPG considers

-management paying off on a net of fee and after- tax basis.
+likelihood of active management paying off on a net of fee and after- tax basis.

 ITEM 8 – METHODS OF ANALYSIS, INVESTMENT